-14.2.34.1 Policy - Avoidance of adverse effects on strategic infrastructure
+14A.2.34.1 Policy - Avoidance of adverse effects on strategic infrastructure

 - a.
-Avoid reverse sensitivity effects on strategic infrastructure including: - Christchurch International Airport; - ii. the rail network; - iii. the major arterial road and minor arterial road network; - iv. the Port of Lyttelton; - v. the National Grid and the 66kV and 33kV electricity distribution lines and Heathcote to Lyttelton 11kV electricity distribution line identified on the planning maps.
+Avoid reverse sensitivity effects on strategic infrastructure including: - i.
+Christchurch International Airport; - ii. the rail network; - iii. the major arterial road and minor arterial road network; - iv. the Port of Lyttelton; - v. the National Grid and the 66kV and 33kV electricity distribution lines and Heathcote to Lyttelton 11kV electricity distribution line identified on the planning maps.

-14.2.45 Objective - High quality residential environments
+14A.2.45 Objective - High quality residential environments

 a.
-High quality, sustainable, residential neighbourhoods which are well designed, have a high level of amenity, enhance local character and reflect to reflect the planned urban character and the Ngāi Tahu heritage of Ōtautahi.
+High quality, sustainable, residential neighbourhoods which are well designed, have a high level of amenity, enhance local character and reflect in accordance with the planned urban character and the Ngāi Tahu heritage of Ōtautahi and meet the community's housing needs, in particular those of Ngāi Tahu whānui.

-Note: Policies 14.2.69.1, 14.2.69.2, 14.2.69.34, 14.2.69.67, and 14.2.69.8 also implement Objective 14.2.45.
+Note: Policies 14A.2.69.1, 14A.2.69.2, 14A.2.69.34, 14A.2.69.67, and 14A.2.69.8 also implement Objective 14A.2.45.

-14.2.45.1 Policy - Neighbourhood character, amenity and safety
+14A.2.45.1 Policy - Neighbourhood character, amenity and safety

 - a.
-Facilitate the contribution of Provide for individual developments to high quality residential environments in all residential areas (as characterised in Table 14.2.1.1a), through design which contributes to a high quality environment through a site layout and building design that: - reflecting the context, character, and scale of building anticipated in the neighbourhood ensures buildings and planting have a greater prominence from the street than car parking and servicing areas; - ii. contributing to a high quality street scene prioritises pedestrian circulation through the site, particularly over vehicle movement; ensuring it is direct, safe and well integrated; with formation that supports a variety of users; - iii. providing a high level of on site amenity provides a public front entrance to each streetfronting apartment building or street-fronting residential unit, separate from any private outdoor space; - iv. minimisinges noise effects from traffic, railway activity, and other sources where necessary to protect residential amenity; - v. providing safe, efficient, and easily accessible movement for pedestrians, cyclists, and vehicles have street facing façades that include a high level of clear glazing and design for visual interest; and - vi. provides prominent planting areas throughout communal areas and adjacent to the street;
+Facilitate the contribution of Provide for individual developments to high quality residential environments in all residential areas (as characterised in Table 14A.2.1.1a), through design which contributes to a high quality environment through a site layout and building design that: - reflecting the context, character, and scale of building anticipated in the neighbourhood ensures buildings and planting have a greater prominence from the street than car parking and servicing areas; - ii. contributing to a high quality street scene prioritises pedestrian circulation through the site, particularly over vehicle movement; ensuring it is direct, safe and well integrated; with formation that supports a variety of users; - iii. providing a high level of on site amenity provides a public front entrance to each streetfronting apartment building or street-fronting residential unit, separate from any private outdoor space; - iv. minimisinges noise effects from traffic, railway activity, and other sources where necessary to protect residential amenity;

+- v. providing safe, efficient, and easily accessible movement for pedestrians, cyclists, and vehicles have street facing façades that include a high level of clear glazing and design for visual interest and interaction with the street; and - vi. provides prominent planting areas throughout communal areas and adjacent to the street;

-vivii.incorporatesing principles of crime prevention through environmental design.
+vivii. incorporates ing principles of crime prevention through environmental design.

-14.2.45.2 Policy - High quality, medium density residential development
+14A.2.45.2 Policy - High quality, medium and high density residential development

 - a.
-Encourage innovative approaches to comprehensively designed, high quality, medium density residential development, which is attractive to residents, responsive to housing demands, and provides a positive contribution to its environment (while acknowledging the need for increased densities and changes in residential character) reflects the planned urban built character of an area, through: - consultative planning approaches to identifying particular areas for residential intensification and to defining high quality, built and urban design outcomes for those areas;

-- ii. encouraging and incentivising amalgamation and redevelopment across large-scale residential intensification areas; - iii. providing design guidelines to assist developers to achieve high quality, medium density development; - iv. considering input from urban design experts into resource consent applications; - v. promoting incorporation of low impact urban design elements, energy and water efficiency, and life-stage inclusive and adaptive design; and - vi. recognising that built form standards may not always support the best design and efficient use of a site for medium density development, particularly for larger sites.
+Encourage innovative approaches to comprehensively designed, high quality, medium and high density residential development, which is attractive to residents, responsive to housing demands, and provides a positive contribution to its environment (while acknowledging the need for increased densities and changes in residential character) reflects responds the planned urban built character of an area, through: - consultative planning approaches to identifying particular areas for residential intensification and to defining high quality, built and urban design outcomes for those areas; - ii. encouraging and incentivising amalgamation and redevelopment across large-scale residential intensification areas; - providing design guidelines to assist developers to achieve high quality, medium density development; - iv. considering input from urban design experts into resource consent applications; - v. promoting incorporation of low impact urban design elements, energy and water efficiency, and life-stage inclusive and adaptive design; and - vi. recognising that built form standards may not always support the best design and efficient use of a site for medium density development, particularly for larger sites.